-Actors and Socialism - Hedda Hopper And The FBI Files
+Hollywood Socialism - Hedda Hopper and the FBI Files

 Ms. Hedda Hopper was a star of silent films and the B Movies in old Hollywood, managing to make 120 films in all.

 After that film-packed career, Ms. Hopper became an assistant customer designer during the Golden Age of Hollywood that included massive production numbers and elaborate costumes in films and on stage.

 Hedda's specialty was the hat and she made hats and wore them with gusto.
 She accumulated fame for showing up at all manner of events in a fresh, new hat.
 Many of her creations were outrageous and she became famous for them.
 In fact, her name is synonymous with "hat" in Hollywood history.

 Ms. Hopper's fashion style provided her with enough renown that it acted as a springboard toward securing her own Hollywood gossip column, called Hedda Hopper's Hollywood.
 She and Louella Parsons, another gossip columnist of the era, raised celebrity gossip to a science and an art form that increased newspaper circulation and sales.

 All this publicity, in turn, fueled the film box office for greater success and even more gossip.
 Thus, the cycle of Hollywood incomes advanced.
 Today's news and gossip media related to celebrities are direct descendants of Hopper and Parsons, including shows like Access Hollywood, Extra, US Magazine, TMZ and dozens of others.
 Websites have added to this entertainment genre since the 1990s.

 The dishing and dissing have not changed much over the decades - perhaps they have become more extreme - but are more popular than ever.

 Hedda Hopper's first syndicated column ran on Valentine's Day on February 14, 1938, followed by the addition of a national radio show.
 She became politically powerful as well as famous.